pouyanpirnia/ICY-2018/README.md

-# ICY-2018
-ICY: an interface between COMSOL Multiphysics and YADE

 ICY README

 =======================
 Project description

-ICY is an interface between COMSOL Multiphysics and YADE.
+ICY: an interface between COMSOL Multiphysics and discrete element code YADE for the modelling of porous media.
 The interface is based on a serie of JAVA classes.

 The interface was first verified to simulate the terminal velocity of a sphere falling in water.
 The source codes are provided in the Verification folder.